zukunft/zukunft.com/docs/llm/coding.md

 ("calculating with words").
 Architecture, source layout, and domain
 terminology: `docs/llm/architecture.md`.
 Read it before navigating unfamiliar code.

+## The most relevant rule of all

+> Il semble que la perfection soit atteinte non quand il n'y a plus rien à ajouter,
+> mais quand il n'y a plus rien à retrancher.
+> — Antoine de Saint-Exupéry

+Perfection is reached not when there is nothing left to add, but when there is nothing left to remove.
+Prefer the smallest change that does the job: fewer lines, fewer functions, fewer assertions, fewer parameters.
+When in doubt, leave it out — every rule below is subordinate to this one.

 ## Build / test / commit

 ```bash